microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAction.md

 		Vendor = "Microsoft"
 	}
 }
-New-MgSecurityAction -BodyParameter $params
+New-MgBetaSecurityAction -BodyParameter $params
 ```

-This example shows how to use the New-MgSecurityAction Cmdlet.
+This example shows how to use the New-MgBetaSecurityAction Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS